Constrained Density Matching and Modeling for Cross-lingual Alignment of Contextualized Representations: Experiments

 Overall, we show that alignment on static and contextual embeddings yield different conclusions on \emph{word frequency} and \emph{the superiority of linear over non-linear alignments}.
 By contrasting them, we hope to provide better understanding on each.

-\insertDensity \paragraph{Importance of bootstrapping procedure for unsupervised alignment.} Figure~\ref{fig:density-fine-tuning}~(left) shows how well two languages are aligned when train and test domains are similar.
+\insertDensity \paragraph{Importance of bootstrapping procedure for unsupervised alignment.} Figure~\ref{fig:density-fine-tuning}~(I) shows how well two languages are aligned when train and test domains are similar.
 In this context, Real-NVP and GAN-Real-NVP win, and the resulting vector spaces are better overlapped (aligned) than others.
 This confirms the effectiveness of our density-based approaches.
 However, we still see a big performance gap between supervised and unsupervised approaches, especially for Real-NVP (64.3) vs.~GAN-Real-NVP (51.3), notwithstanding large overlap in subspaces and small differences in model architectures.
 This confirms that density matching alone is not sufficient.
-Figure~\ref{fig:density-fine-tuning}~(right) shows that after bootstrapping GAN-Real-NVP rivals (sometimes exceeds) Real-NVP.
+Figure~\ref{fig:density-fine-tuning}~(II) shows that after bootstrapping GAN-Real-NVP rivals Real-NVP.
 We also see similar results by contrasting Rotation with MUSE.
-Cross-correlation helps best in all cases, while graph-structure and Procrustes lead to less consistent gains across approaches.
+Cross-correlation helps best in all cases, while graph-structure and Procrustes yield less consistent gains across approaches.

 Overall, these results show that bootstrapping procedure plays a vital role in order for unsupervised alignments to rival supervised counterparts.